manassaloi/manassaloi.github.io/_posts/2016-01-01-farewell-coupondunia.markdown

 **/start**

-So today is my last day and this is probably the final mail which goes out carrying my signature 'Manas Saloi | Product Manager - Cashboss'.
+So today is my last day and this is probably the final mail which goes out carrying my signature 'Manas Saloi, Product Manager - Cashboss'.
 This was good while it lasted.
 I am grateful for the opportunity I got at such a young age.
 Thank you Sameer.

 I think it was sheer luck that you chose to trust someone like me who lacked the necessary experience to create and lead a new business unit.
 And I can never be thankful enough.
 Not just for this.
 But for all the other things you have done for me since then.

-The time when I literally wrote :
+The time when I literally wrote:

 "Actually this is the first time I have been in a PM role.
 In my last job everything I did was related to some task I had to complete in a day or two.
 Mostly development work which I could show in daily sprint meetings.
 As a PM when I do stand ups now I don't have much to say.
 So maybe I have been feeling a little guilty thinking I have not been doing enough.
 Imposter syndrome maybe?" during my 2nd month here (when I was feeling clueless and was doubting my own abilities) and you replied :